Overview of an Associate in Law

 The coursework of this program includes core basics of civil rights and Constitutional laws as well as criminal justice issues that may come up in court systems throughout the country.
 Additionally, students learn how to apply these theories with practical experience through mock trials and arbitration exercises designed to mimic real-life court proceedings.
 Furthermore, courses like tort law teach about personal injury cases and legal support services while classes such as contract law instruct on business transactions across many industries.

-What are some legal specialty courses I can take when earning my online associate degree in law and will I learn how to write legal documents?
+What are some legal specialty courses I can take when earning my degree and will I learn how to write legal documents?

 Having a degree in law can open up many doors for you, especially with the growth of online associate degrees.
 One thing that is important to consider when choosing an online program is what are some of the legal specialty courses available?